jank-lang/jank/README.md

 ```

 ## Concepts
-Constraints can be applied to various definitions, including functions and structs.
-The contraints act along with overload resolution to further exclude instantiations/matches.
-The constraints must evaluate to boolean and can use functions, macros, and values available at compile-time.
+Constraints can be applied to various definitions, including functions and structs, using the optional `where` expression.
+The expression acts along with overload resolution to further exclude instantiations/matches.
+The expression must evaluate to boolean and can use any functions, macros, and values available at compile-time.

 ### Examples
 #### Functions